Nitrokey/nitrokey-documentation/nitrokey3/faq.rst

    The Nitrokey 3 doesn't contain storage capability for ordinary data (it can only store cryptographic keys and certificates).

+**Q:** When will the OpenPGPCard firmware be available?
+   This is very hard to predict at this point.
+We are aiming for mid of 2022, but this is a very rough estimation with lots of uncertainities.

+**Q:** Why does the Nitrokey 3 not show up in gnupg/Nitrokey App/nitropy ?
+   We are currently working on integrating the Nitrokey 3 within at least ``nitropy``, Nitrokey App and GnuPG will likely be only available once the OpenPGPCard firmware update is available.

 .. include:: ../shared-faqs/hyperlinks.rst